 He uses Linux and currently prefers Ubuntu 18.04 / LTS, but has run other distributions (SuSE, Redhat/Fedora; Tru64 (v4.0D-v5.1), with a soft-spot for Mandriva, and now Xubuntu).

-In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, was supported by The Royal Society (2001-2012).
-This has been superceded by a 160 node quad socket G34 series Opteron, for local software training and dataset evaluation (2013-).
+In his past laboratories, a self-built Linux 'Beowulf' cluster was used, all core nodes being gigabit-switched (supported by The Royal Society 2001-2012).
+This was superceded by locally-built 160 node quad socket G34-series Opteron (4 servers), for local software training and dataset evaluation (2013-2019).
 Previously, he learnt collective UNIX-internals (kernel rebuilding/ graphics card/ HD/ memory replacement) and has upgraded many workstations for stereo (3D) modelling.
 In the good-old-days, Jon experienced the hands-on practicalities of setting up 10/100/1000baseT networks several times (i.e. even drilling holes in walls), from refurbishing labs to O/S configuration.
 He application-tests and has some machines to appreciate Darwin (so far up to OSX Mojave).
 He used SGI (1995-2004): ah, the (easily forgotten) memories.

 Computers are employed in a multi-track (analogue input), with hundreds of tracks now available (digital recording) studio, where they are used as synth/samplers and configuring the MIDI environment, especially for mobile/laptop audio capture, composition and manipulation.
-He runs, of course, several software synths in a 'practically unlimited' virtual recording environment via Emu 1820m hardware and Hex-CPU/terabyte storage recording.
-He would like to delve into the world of Ardour, a free Linux project for recording musicians, but current circumstances preclude this effort.
+He runs, of course, software synths in a 'practically unlimited' virtual recording environment via EMU-1820M hardware (excellent ADC/DAC to this day) and 16-CPU / terabyte NAS recording.

 Software used efficiently and in depth: